franckies/mywebsite/content/about/index.md

 {{< title6 "DevOps" >}} {{< title6 "Coding" >}}

 ## Work Experience
+{{< book title="Manager, Cloud Generative AI Business Unit" authors="Reply, May 2025 - Present" image="images/reply.jpg" size="300x" >}}
+As Manager of the Cloud Generative AI Business Unit at Reply, I lead strategic initiatives and oversee a multidisciplinary team focused on delivering innovative AI-driven cloud solutions.
+While managing business growth and high-impact projects, I remain deeply involved in technical strategy, architecture, and solution design.
+I actively guide and mentor engineers, contribute to hands-on development, and ensure the adoption of best practices in generative AI, cloud, and DevOps to deliver value for enterprise clients.
+{{< /book >}}

 {{< book title="Senior Cloud engineer" authors="Reply, Jan 2023 - Present" image="images/reply.jpg" size="300x" >}}
 As a Senior Cloud Engineer, I lead a team of 6 Cloud and DevOps Engineers in the development and implementation of cloud-native infrastructures and applications.
 My expertise in serverless architectures, Kubernetes, and containerization enables me to design and deploy scalable and secure cloud-based solutions for our customers.
 {{< /book >}}